libktx/ktx/README.md

 **KTX** aims to make [LibGDX](http://libgdx.badlogicgames.com/) as [Kotlin](http://kotlinlang.org/)-friendly as possible without turning the API upside down.
 It provides modular utilities for certain parts of LibGDX with poor Kotlin support.
-This is **not** a new framework by any means - but Kotlin certainly makes LibGDX feel like one.
+This is *not* a new framework by any means.

-Do not confuse **KTX** with [`android-ktx`](https://github.com/android/android-ktx): an official Google project with Android utilities. "**KTX**" name was chosen long before the Android project was announced.

 ### Modules